reactioncommerce/docs/guides/deploying-to-digital-ocean-with-ansible.md

 sudo vim /etc/hosts
 ```

-and add an entry for the DigitalOcean droplet, ensuring to substitude the XXX octet's for your droplets external IP address.
+And add an entry for the DigitalOcean droplet, ensuring to substitute the XXX octet's for your droplets external IP
+address.

 ```
 XXX.XXX.XXX.XXX reaction.server